GoogleCloudPlatform/emblem/content-api/TESTING.md

 # Testing the REST Api Server

-Create a folder on your PC to work in, and copy this source code Emblem content_api files to that folder.
+Create a folder on your PC to work in, and copy this Emblem `content_api` directory to that folder.

 Open a command shell and navigate to that folder.
 You will run the tests locally on this machine.